Mancos Conservation District

 The unified mission of all conservation districts is to coordinate assistance from all interested public, private, local, state, and federal resources to develop locally driven solutions to natural resource concerns.
 The mission of the Mancos Conservation District is to promote long-term sustainable use and protection of the natural resources of the Mancos River Watershed.

 The Mancos Conservation District is governed by a volunteer board of supervisors.
-The present supervisors, their positions on the Board, and current terms of office are as follows:

 Unless otherwise noticed, the Board of Directors meets the 2nd Tuesday of each month at 4 pm at 604 Bauer Ave., Mancos, CO 81328.
 The Manager of the District, Lea Cody, is directly responsible to the Board of Directors and supervises all of the daily activities of the staff.

 Visit the Mancos Conservation District website at: www.mancoscd.org